sorbet/sorbet/website/docs/error-reference.md

 ## 5016

+> Note: more recent versions of Sorbet have eliminated this error--it is now
+> possible to define generic classes with covariant and contravariant type
+> members.

 Sorbet does not allow classes to be covariant nor contravariant.

 **Why?** The design of generic classes and interfaces in Sorbet was heavily